DuPont de Nemours Q4 2024 Earnings Call Transcript

 Antonella Franzen

-Yeah.
-So as we mentioned in some prior calls, we do not plan on doing any more share buyback until we step-in until those separation.
+Yes.
+So as we mentioned in some prior calls, we do not plan on doing any more share buyback until like at least seven months old separation.
 I would just be mindful, obviously, there are a lot of cash costs related to the separation.
-So that's where our cash will be deployed in the near-term
+So that's where our cash will be deployed in the near term.

 Operator